-To investigate the requirement for SOX10 and BRG1 in Melb-a differentiation, we depleted expression of these proteins by transiently transfecting short interfering RNAs (siRNA).
+(siRNA).
 Because SOX10 regulates MITF expression, we also knocked down MITF to compare the effects of concurrent depletion of SOX10 and MITF with depletion of MITF alone.
-Furthermore, because our previous data in melanoma cells suggested that the alternative ATPase, BRM, can partially compensate for BRG1 loss (29), we utilized an siRNA sequence that targets only BRG1 and an siRNA sequence that targets both BRG1 and BRM.
-These siRNAs or a non-targeting siRNA (siC) were transfected into undifferentiated Melb-a cells and then cells were shifted to differentiation medium 48 hours later.
-The extent of knockdown was evaluated by Western blotting (Fig. 7A and B).
-Knockdown of SOX10, BRG1, or BRG1/BRM inhibited MITF expression in Melb-a cells and knockdown of BRG1 or BRG1/BRM also caused a small decrease in SOX10 expression (Fig. 7A).
-These results are consistent with other reports that SOX10 transcriptionally activates MITF expression (68) and that BRG1 can also contribute to the regulation of MITF and SOX10 in melanoma (69) and Schwann cells (70) respectively.
+Furthermore, because our previous data in melanoma cells suggested that the alternative ATPase, BRM, can partially compensate for BRG1 loss (28), we utilized an siRNA sequence that targets only BRG1 and an siRNA sequence that targets both BRG1 and BRM.
+These siRNAs or a non-targeting siRNA (siC) were transfected into undifferentiated Melb-a cells and then cells were shifted to differentiation medium 48 h later.
+The extent of knockdown was evaluated by Western blotting (Figure 7A and B).
+Knockdown of SOX10, BRG1 or BRG1/BRM inhibited MITF expression in Melb-a cells and knockdown of BRG1 or BRG1/BRM also caused a small decrease in SOX10 expression (Figure 7A).
+These results are consistent with other reports that SOX10 transcriptionally activates MITF expression (67) and that BRG1 can also contribute to the regulation of MITF and SOX10 in melanoma (68) and Schwann cells (69) respectively.
 However, it is important to note that the effect of BRG1 or BRG1/BRM depletion on the expression of either MITF or SOX10 was small compared to the effects seen by depletion with siMITF or siSOX10.

-We then assayed the effects of the knockdowns on melanin content (Fig. 7B).
+We then assayed the effects of the knockdowns on melanin content (Figure 7B).
 Transfection with siSOX10, which not only depleted SOX10 but also severely inhibited MITF expression, had a slightly greater effect on observable pigmentation than transfection of siMITF which depleted MITF but did not affect SOX10 expression.
 Depletion of both BRG1 and BRM had a greater effect on observable pigmentation compared to depletion of BRG1 alone, suggesting that BRM may contribute to activation of genes required for melanin synthesis.

 To more precisely determine the relative contributions of BRG1 and BRM in promoting pigmentation and melanin synthesis, we utilized additional siRNAs that uniquely target each of the ATPases.
-Two siRNAs against BRG1 (siBRG1-II3.1 and siBRG1-II3.3) and two siRNAs directed against BRM (siBRM-I13.2) and siBRM-I13.3) depleted the respective proteins with varying efficiencies (Fig. 7C).
-Depletion of BRG1 by either siBRG1-I13.1 or siBRG1-I13.3 reduced MITF, TYRP1, and TYR at the protein level, but had only a slight effect on SOX10 expression, while depletion of BRM by either siRNA had minimal effects on MITF and SOX10.
-Only the more efficient siBRM-I13.3 substantially reduced TYRP1 and TYR expression at the protein level.
-Depletion of BRG1 by either siRNA reduced observable pigmentation and melanin content while only the more efficient siRNA targeting BRM had an inhibitory effect on observable pigmentation and on melanin content (Fig. 7D).
+Two siRNAs against BRG1 (siBRG1-II3.1 and siBRG1-II3.3) and two siRNAs directed against BRM (siBRM-I13.2) and siBRM-I13.3) depleted the respective proteins with varying efficiencies (Figure 7C).
+Depletion of BRG1 by either siBRG1-I13.1 or siBRG1-I13.3 reduced MITF, TYRP1 and TYR at the protein level, but had only a slight effect on SOX10 expression, while de-